JSheare/TGF_and_glow_search_program/README.md

 - **'skglow' mode** - Skips the long event search algorithm.

-- **'pickle' mode** - Serializes and saves the detector object for later use OR imports an already-serialized detector object.
+- **'pickle' mode** - Serializes and saves imported data for later use OR imports previously-serialized data.

 ### **Enqueuing Multiple Searches:**
 If desired, several searches can be enqueued and then executed sequentially.